ZjanPreijde/Java-Programming-Masterclass/README.md

 Whitespace is needed between keywords and identifiers.
 Many times extra whitespace makes code more readable.
 Unnecessary whitespace is ignored by Java, use as much as you want.

-Identation also helps making code readable, Java does not need it.
+Indentation also helps making code readable, Java does not need it.
 Do it as much as you like

 #### Code Blocks And The If Then Else Control Statements (Lecture 26/27)